lona-web-org/lona/doc/content/faq.rst

 **fscherf:** Because all state has to go through network back an forth there is some latency.
 But you would have this kind of latency anyway, when you have to access server state, what most applications do at some point.
-In the kind of projects i work on, all interesting state is on the server, and it makes more sense to make decisions, like if a button is clickable or not, there.
+In the kind of projects I work on, all interesting state is on the server, and it makes more sense to make decisions, like if a button is clickable or not, there.

 There are cases where it makes more sense to handle events in Javascript